danyaberezun/KEEPs/README.md

 }
 ```

-The data flow is following (I am not sure):
+The data flow is following:

 ```
 assign